Skip to main content

 The airlines follow this flight path because of a 1994 intergovernmental agreement between Phoenix and Tempe.
 This agreement prohibits all residential developments in a high-noise corridor (currently 1.2 square miles in size) and prevents airliners from turning sooner and flying lower over neighborhoods around the Airport.

 When this flight path was established, Tempe agreed not to allow residential directly under it.
-Now, Tempe leaders are considering breaking that agreement and allowing up to 2,100 residential units for projects such as the Modera Rio Salado and the Tempe Entertainment District.
-This could lead to significant flight path changes over your neighborhood.
+Now, Tempe leaders are planning to break that agreement and allow nearly 2,000 residential units for projects such as the Modera Rio Salado and the Tempe Entertainment District.
+The City of Phoenix Aviation Department, which owns and operates Phoenix Sky Harbor, has asked Tempe to agree that even if these residential units are built, no additional units will be allowed in this 65 DNL (65 decibel day/night level) noise area.
+Tempe leaders have not agreed to this reasonable compromise.

 PHX Facts